darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ![](./figure/unnamed-chunk-7-1.png)<!-- -->

-From the output above, we see that the decision tree does not accurately predict the outcome, classe, very well only achieving 49.9% accuracy.
+From the output above, we see that the decision tree does not accurately predict the outcome, classe, very well only achieving 49.9% accuracy on the validation dataset (i.e. out of sample error of 50.1%).
 The confusion matrix further shows us that this model was particularly very poor at classifying class D, which is corroborated by the dendrogram, where there is no node that classifies any observation as class D.

 ### Random Forest